honette/DiffuserFlux/comfyui/README.md

     - Description: As soon as the video begins, The girls's all worn items fly off in an instant, The girls are completely naked including the lower body, also nipples, Then girls follow the rhythm of the music;
 - 服が弾け飛ぶ + 胸を揺らす(小ジャンプ)
     - Description: As soon as the video begins, The girls's all worn items fly off in an instant, The girls are completely naked including the lower body, also nipples and pussy, Then The girls jumps little by little;
+- しれっと脱ぐ
+    - Description: As soon as the video starts, the girls bare their skin and show off their breasts and nipples;
 - 服が弾け飛ぶ + 乳揉み
     - Description: As soon as the video begins, her clothes fly off in an instant, she is completely naked, and she gathers her breasts together with her elbows;
     - Description: As soon as the video starts, her clothes fly off in an instant, she is completely naked, and she supports her breasts from underneath with her palms;